Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Simulation Results

 \subsection{Performance: Multi-Agent RL}

-Our nested RL algorithm makes use of the radial structure of distribution grids.
-By this approach, if a relay need to provide backup for a downstream neighbor, it learns the optimal time delay before tripping the breaker for each possible fault scenario during training to accommodate the policy of its neighbor.
-We have conducted a proof-of-concept study for this idea in a simple 5-bus radial system in our previous work \cite{RelayCDC}.
-In the experiment below, we expand this to a more realistic case using the IEEE 34 and 123 bus feeder test case to demonstrate the coordination between RL relays.

-In distribution systems, it is common for large and long feeders to have additional reclosers in the middle of the feeder for additional security.
+In distribution systems, it is common for large and long feeders to have additional protection in the middle of the feeder for additional security.
 For persisting faults that cannot be cleared by reclosing, the recloser needs to be locked open.
 In such cases, it is preferred for the closest protection device to operate to reduce the amount of load being disconnected and mitigate the damage.
 In the IEEE 34 bus case (Fig. 1), a mid-feeder recloser is added to the branch between bus 828 and bus 830.
-For the 123 node case, the mid-feeder recloser is placed in the branch between bus 160 and 67, protecting the zone in the right half of the feeder.
 The mid-feeder recloser is expected to act immediately for all faults in the right half of the circuit, and remain closed for all faults between it and the substation.
 The substation recloser needs to provide backup for the mid-feeder recloser, taking a longer time delay for all faults pass the mid-feeder recloser and trip quickly for all faults between the substation and the mid-feeder recloser.
+Both the RL recloser relay control and the overcurrent relay control using inverse-time curves are implemented and compared.